 Well for the past couple of weeks I have been busy backing up files and adding a couple new external hard drives to the studio.
 Funny thing was that when I built my editing computer I thought that having a couple 250GB drives would be fine.
 Boy how fast do these fill up!!

 So I have been moving files to external drives.
-In addition to the standard back up drives I use for archiving I added a 2TB external work drive to the editing computer to use as a daily drive for files that are not ready to go to the back up (my backup drives are off 99% of the time and only get powered up when I am backing up or retrieving).
+In addition to the standard back up drives I use for archiving I added a 2TB external work drive to the editing computer.
+I use this as a daily drive for files that are not ready to go to the back up.
+My backup drives are off 99% of the time and only get powered up when I am backing up or retrieving.
 On top of this I added a 1TB WD Passport drive to transfer files from the studio to my offsite back up computer at the house.

 A little caution now hopefully will save a lot of lost files later!